 All that, he did without complaint, and with the same eager and determination, he showed on his very first day at the Institute.

 I was, personally, especially pleased the day he graduated as CAAE.
 The EIC had one more high-quality graduate and the animal training world one more excellent trainer and instructor.

 It has, indeed, been a privilege to have been Roberto’s tutor.
 I’ve been fortunate to have had a fair number of exceptional students throughout my long 30+ years career.
 Among them, a dozen or so stand head and shoulders above all others; Roberto is one of them.

 Portugal and the Lusophone community are fortunate to have Roberto Barata.
 With him, animals, animal trainers, and owners are in good hands.

 Ethology Institute Cambridge—Scientific Director

 Roberto Barata is an Ethology Institute Approved Regional Education Provider (AREP), Tutor and Ambassador.
-This international approval ensures high standards of the content and quality of all courses and services provided by him, including a respectful relationship with the natural needs of other species.
+This restricted international approval ensures high standards of the content and quality of all courses and services provided by him, including a respectful relationship with the natural needs of other species.

 Roberto Barata is a trainer who has successfully passed the International Positive Dog Training Association’s theoretical and practical certification and belongs to a restricted group of certified trainers.